Manroopg2006/Manroopg2006/README.md

 ## Hey, I'm Manroop 👋

-CS student based in Vancouver, BC — building across AI systems, quant ML, and game dev.
+CS student based in BC — building across AI systems, quant ML, and game dev.

 I'm interested in the intersection of machine learning and real-world systems: from multi-agent AI protocols to quantitative regime detection in financial markets.